tomjoht/learnapidoc/_includes/content/activities/api_doc_patterns.md

 ## <i class="fa fa-user-circle"></i> Activity: Look for common patterns in API doc sites

-In this activity, you'll identify common patterns in API documentation sites.
+In this activity, identify common patterns in API documentation sites.

 1. Go the list of [100+ API documentation sites](pubapis_apilist.html#list_api_doc_sites).
 2. Select about 5 different APIs (choose any of those listed on the page).